Free-energy variations for determinantal 2D plasmas with holes: Proofs for multiple holes

 \subsection{Final calculation}

-Lemma~\ref{lem:decouple} will allow to compare $F_N (\ba_1,\ldots,\ba_M)$ to $\sum_{j=1}^M F_N (\ba_j)$.
+Lemma~\ref{lem:decouple} will allow to compare $F_N (\ba_1,\ldots,\ba_n)$ to $\sum_{j=1}^n F_N (\ba_j)$, as defined in~\eqref{eq:def free}.
 Subtracting the appropriate mean-field energies and using results from Section~\ref{sec:MF} will then conclude the proof of Theorem~\ref{thm:multhole}.
 Let us first give the direct comparison between free energies.
 We denote